Table of Contents

 It is one reason you should file for a modification request as soon as you think that your situation is not the same.
 Similarly, if you believe that your spouse recently experienced a change in their wage, you need to file a request at your earliest.
 By doing so, you will be able to get a fair decision at the right time.

 While sending a request on time is necessary, you also need to understand that it may not always be processed.
 For example, if you recently got unemployed or had to resort to a job with less salary, the judge might not decrease the amount of child support if the change is relatively recent.
-Just because you had a demotion doesn’t mean your child will have to suffer as well.
-Secondly, if you are qualified for a better job, it is assumed that you can find one soon.

 Due to these contradictory decisions resulting from legal matters, it can be more complicated to modify a child support order than to get a desired one at the beginning.
 Therefore, it is for your betterment to consult with an experienced lawyer before filing for a modification request for a current order.